1712n/dn-institute/tools/README.md

 # Repo Tools

-## Brave Search Tool
+## Quality Check

-**Overview**
+`/articlecheck`

-The Brave Search Tool is a Python module that interacts with the Brave Search API to fetch, parse, and return search results relevant to a given query.
+It is a python script that takes command-line arguments with API keys and a link to a GitHub pull request.
+The script then extracts the diff from the pull request and sends it to an AI service with a prompt.
+The response from the AI service is converted by the script into JSON, and then based on this JSON, a comment is created for the pull request.
+Everything works in the GitHub Actions environment. it uses a model "claude-3" model with retriever functions.
+It also checks if the article from the pull request is new to Crypto Wiki.
+Uses GPT-3 for comparing two texts.
+The Brave Search Tool is a Python module that also interacts with the Brave Search API to fetch, parse, and return search results relevant to a given query.
 It provides a detailed description of each search result, and optionally, the tool can summarize the content using Claude, an AI-based summarization service.

 **Features**